Chocolate, Peanut, and Pretzel No-Bake Haystack Cookies

 White serving dish of Chocolate, Peanut and Pretzel No-Bake Haystack Cookies.

-These would be right at home amidst any platter of holiday cookies.
+These clusters would be right at home amidst any platter of holiday cookies.
 A clever cook might bring them to a cookie swap and leave with a selection of more labor-extensive treats in exchange for some of these ridiculously simple but highly addictive cookies.

 Ingredients